webix-hub/docs/data/api/refs/customprint.md

 =============

-Creates custom HTML during printing for widgets that are not fully rendered in the workflow
+{{memo Creates custom HTML during printing for widgets that are not fully rendered in the workflow. }}